Nang Mwe San: Political activities

 "I also make a strong play in opposition to (the) military coup.
 All the generations in Myanmar know what we faced and lost under military rule.
 We cannot let that happen again.
 I am proud to participate in this protest."

 In May 2022, Nang Mwe San was banned from traveling overseas.
 The Yangon Passport Office declined to return her passport after she attempted to renew it for her father's medical treatment in Bangkok.
 As a result, her father, Dr. Sai San Win, died due to a lack of medical treatment.
 She has reportedly expressed discontent with the decision, deeming it "unfair" as it essentially curtails her right to leave Myanmar.
 According to the passport office, permission for her travel can now only be granted by the country's Minister of Home Affairs, Soe Htut.
 In a media interview, Nang Mwe San announced her retirement as a sexy model, stating, "I have to go back to being a doctor to make my father proud."

 On 5 August 2022, the military junta initiated a legal case against Nang Mwe San and another popular sexy model, Thinzar Wint Kyaw.
 The duo is accused of harming Myanmar culture and disseminating sexually explicit photos and videos on social networks.
 As per an announcement by the state-controlled media MRTV, they have been arrested and detained under Section 33(a) of the Electronic Law for earning money by posting sexually revealing photos on the websites OnlyFans and Extrania.
 Section 33(a) of the Electronic Law carries a maximum 15-year jail sentence.
 She was not permitted to have legal representation and had limited rights during the proceedings.
 On 27 September 2022, she was sentenced to six years in jail by a military court.

+On 4 January 2026, she was freed by the military regime commemorate the country’s 78th Independence Day.